Mussoorie: Economy

 The economy in Mussoorie is primarily dependent on tourism.
 Tourists come primarily from New Delhi, Punjab, Haryana, Uttar Pradesh and other northern states.
 In Mussoorie itself, there were domestic tourist arrivals and 1865 foreign arrivals in 2017.
 There is a projected 58.5% growth forecast in foreign tourist arrivals due to EVisa nationally.
 Educational institutions are another contributor to the local economy.
 The Uttarakhand Government has created investment proposals for the development of a mountain forest resort and a development of ropeways in order to boost tourism in the region.
 The ropeway which was inaugurated on 6 March 2019 is being built is completed in 2022.

 Transport

 Mussoorie is connected by road to Delhi and major cities.
 It is called the "Gateway" to Yamunotri and Gangotri shrines of Northern India.
 The nearest Airport Jolly Grant in Dehradun is 60 km away from the city The closest rail station is Dehradun.
 Within Mussoorie are taxis and buses.
 A ropeway between Purkul Gaon, Dehradun and Mussoorie is in the works.
 This rope way is projected to reduce traffic congestion and increase tourist footfall to Mussoorie.

+Festivals

+Festivals and events in Mussoorie reflect the town’s cultural heritage and its role as a major hill tourism destination.
+Some Local festivals are - Phool Dei, Uttarayani, Summer festival, Autumn festival, etc. The most prominent event is the Mussoorie Winterline Carnival, held annually in December to promote winter tourism and the natural Winter Line phenomenon, featuring cultural programs, music, adventure activities, and community events.
+The Mussoorie Food Festival, often organised alongside the carnival, highlights traditional Garhwali and Uttarakhand cuisine and local culinary practices.
+In addition, Mussoorie hosts smaller community gatherings, seasonal celebrations, and religious festivals throughout the year, attracting both residents and tourists.